-South Florida Water Management District

-Office of Inspector General

-Approved Long-Term Audit Plan for Fiscal Years 2022-2026

-Fiscal Previous FY Project

-Year Audited Number Audit Project Objectives

-Administrative Projects

-Annually Audit Plan for Next Fiscal Year Prepare an annual work plan and submit it to the Audit and Finance Committee for approval in accordance with the Audit and Finance Committee Charter.

-Office of Inspector General Annual Report for Prior Fiscal Year Prepare an annual report summarizing each audit and investigation completed during the year.

-2022 2019 NA Office of Inspector General Peer Review Arrange for a peer review of the Inspector General Office, which will provide an evaluation of adherence to the professional standards.
+South Florida Water Management District Office of Inspector General Approved Long-Term Audit Plan for Fiscal Years 2023-2027 Fiscal Previous FY Project Number Audit Project Objectives Year Audited Number Audit Project Objectives Administrative Projects Annually Audit Plan for the Next Fiscal Year Prepare an annual work plan and submit it to the Audit and Finance Committee for approval in accordance with the Audit and Finance Committee Charter.
+Office of Inspector General Annual Report for the Prior Fiscal Year Prepare an annual report summarizing each audit and investigation completed during the year.
+2025 2022 NA Office of Inspector General Peer Review Arrange for a peer review of the Inspector General Office, which will provide an evaluation of adherence to the professional standards.
 We plan to have the peer review performed through the Association of Local Governmental Auditors (ALGA) peer review program.
-The Office of Inspector General's last Peer Review was performed in FY 2019.
+The Office of Inspector General's Peer Review will be performed FY 2022;, thus the next Peer Review will be required in FY 2025.
 Florida Statutes require Inspector General's to adhere to Government Auditing Standards established by the U.S. Government Accounting Office (GAO).
 Such standards require a peer review be performed every three years.